fhumbertodf/dicionario/Textos6.md

 (I won't tell my mom that!)
 Oh, dear!
 I hear
 Dad yelling, "Let's go!"
 I haven't even finished packing my things yet.
 I guess I
 better stop writing this now and get busy fast!
+Bye!*

+## 150 My Job

-Bye!Article #150 My Job I work at a conservation park called Ball's Falls.
+>*I work at a conservation park called Ball's Falls.
 I've only worked there for three weeks now.
 I am a Tour Guide, and I tell people the history of all the old buildings